tnballo/high-assurance-rust/src/chp1/_index.md

 * C++'s powerful abstractions enable performant systems of impressive scale: web browsers, graphics engines, databases, etc. Software we couldn't live without.

 But *evolution* may be overdue.
+Google's 2022 analysis[^ProjZero2021Review] of previously-unknown (e.g. "zero-day") exploits "detected and disclosed as used in-the-wild" found that:

+> Out of the 58 in-the-wild 0-days for the year [2021], 39, or 67% were memory corruption vulnerabilities.
+> Memory corruption vulnerabilities have been the standard for attacking software for the last few decades and it's still how attackers are having success.

+Some of the exploits surveyed were actively used to target journalists, politicians, activists, and minority populations[^ProjZero2021Review].
+Memory corruption is not a theoretical problem.
+It's a pressing and severe issue that, in the worst case, causes tangible human harm.

 > **What if I'm just *really* careful, *all* the time?**
 >